Metro board expresses wariness over increased debt but gives tentative approval

 “Don’t we have platforms that are quite literally and figuratively crumbling?” he asked Metro staff members.
 “Aren’t there efficiencies in doing some of this work while ridership is low and in getting sort of ahead of this so we are ready when people do come back?”

-Metro Board Vice Chairwoman Stephanie Gidigbi-Jenkins said she wanted to avoid limiting bus improvements.
+Metro Board Vice Chairwoman Stephanie Gidigbi Jenkins said she wanted to avoid limiting bus improvements.
 She said Metro should focus more on improving Metrobus, which is disproportionately used more by service workers and lower-income residents.

 “Metrobus is a critical aspect for essential workers to be able to get to where they need to go to,” she said.
 “Just as much as we’re raising the notion of ‘state of good repair’ as it relates to Metrorail, I hope that we will hold that same consideration as we talk about Metrobus.”